vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 Chained comparisons would be limited to situations where the relational operators evaluate to a type convertible to `bool`, in order to avoid breaking DSLs (domain-specific languages).

-The paper also proposes to sligthly change *fold expressions* so that they do not generate parenthesized code when folding over a relational operator - this allows them to produce chaining comparisons:
+The paper also proposes to slightly change *fold expressions* so that they do not generate parenthesized code when folding over a relational operator - this allows them to produce chaining comparisons:

 ```cpp
 template <typename...
 Ts>